DuolaD/HoYoShade/Readme.md

 **EN**|[简体中文](Readme.Chinese_Simplified.md)|[繁體中文](Readme.Chinese_Traditional.md)

 > [!NOTE]
-> Due to receiving a DMCA warning, HoYoShade will temporarily remove all Releases.
+> Due to receiving a DMCA warning, HoYoShade will temporarily remove all Releases.(OpenHoYoShade is not affected)

 ## 〢 Directory